 To many rail fans, it is known as the CSXT funnel out of Florida, or The Folkston Funnel.
 The double track from Jacksonville to Folkston, and north to

 Savannah, Georgia, and beyond is the Nahunta subdivision.
 Within viewing distance, just north of town, the rails split.
 The Jesup subdivision cuts off and goes west to Waycross GA (Burt Reynold's

 The main scanner frequency here is 160.590 MHz for road traffic.

 During a 24-hour period, train watchers may see and average of 60 trains, at times more, depending on the movement of freight into Florida.
 A wide variety of trains can be seen during the 24-hour

 period.
-Eight Amtrak trains pass daily, including the AutoTrain, which runs from the nation's capital to Florida and back.
+Six Amtrak trains pass daily, including the AutoTrain, which runs from the nation's capital to Florida and back.
 Numerous intermodal and mixed

 A covered train viewing platform became reality in 2001 to the delight of train fans from near and far who come to visit the famous Folkston Funnel.
 As part of this city-sponsored service, a scanner